RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Demo firmware project file"
 />

-- Once your project has loaded up you will be presented with a file structure that contains folders and files that you can edit.
-You need to copy the values of the three (3) parameters shown in Figure 14 (**Device and Application EUI plus the Application Key**) into the corresponding fields in the “**conf_app.h**” file.
+4. Once your project has loaded up, you will be presented with a file structure that contains folders and files that you can edit.
+You need to copy the values of the three (3) parameters shown in **Figure 14** (**Device and Application EUI plus the Application Key**) into the corresponding fields in the “**conf_app.h**” file.
 It is contained in the scr config folder that you can access via Solution Explorer tree.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/otaa_atmel_studio.png"